plathrop/plathrop.github.io/_posts/2011-11-14-fai-lab-with-virtualbox-part-ii.markdown

 At this point, you should be able to create a new VM similar to the "pxetest" VM we created earlier, boot it, and watch FAI automagically install Ubuntu onto the new VM.
+When the install completes, a message is displayed telling you to hit Return to reboot.
+Before you do so you may want to run `fai-chboot -d 192.168.0.10` (substituting the IP you used for the new VM) on the "faiserver", and change the boot device priority, so that the VM will boot from the disk instead of the network.
 From here, you've got the basis of a pretty functional lab, and you can start experimenting with your FAI configuration.

 In Part III of this series, I'll show you how to use FAI to bootstrap CentOS, Redhat, and a "live" system for debugging.
 CentOS/Redhat will